vitphire/o-sitelen-pona-e-mi/README.md

-# ijo pi sitelen nimi
+# o sitelen pona e mi!

 This is my attempt at bringing to reality the
 [idea by jan Sonki](https://discord.com/channels/969386329513295872/969389794851446835/1211742011254640700)